Let me ask you a question mama:

 If you answered yes to both of these questions, then have I got a great way to help you make money now.

 Wouldn’t it be nice just to make some extra cash on the side and so you can go buy that pair of shoes you’ve had your eye on?

 Well, if you’re a mama blogger want to learn how to get paid for blogging?
 Yes, you can get paid to guest post!

 If you don’t have a blog, but want to start one, I have an easy step-by-step tutorial on how to start a blog using SiteGround!

 Think of it this way:

-If you have do one paid blog post a month, it can cover your Tailwind account, hosting fees, blog image subscription or anything else you use for your blog!
+If you do one paid blog post a month, it can cover your Tailwind account, hosting fees, blog image subscription or anything else you use for your blog!
 Awesome right?

 There are a lot of blogs that allow others to guest post on their blog and many of them actually pay you to blog for them!

 I know!
 It’s ah-mazing.

-I’ve been freelance writing for almost two years now and have come across sites that pay $100 or more to write.
+I’ve been freelance writing for around four years now and have come across sites that pay $100 or more to write.
 These are perfect for stay-at-home moms, mama bloggers or freelance mamas!
 Be sure to look through each blog’s content to get an idea of what they are looking for before you reach out to them.

 And if you’re interesting in making a living as a writer – like me – check out my other site, Elna Cain for some awesome free resources!